DNA-styx/NavBot-Helper-DoDS/README.md

 - Press Insert to show spawn points and make sure they have nav mesh
 - Add ladders
 - Look for disconnected nav mesh and join them
+- Look for and remove nav mesh from non walkable areas (e.g tops of buildings, places you don't want the bots going)